13/node-cc1101-receiver/README.md

               -t 'show timestamp'
 ```

-## Description
+## Synopsis

-The cc1101-sender emits a 60 characters string.
+The cc1101-sender emits a 61 characters string.
 This script parses the cc1101 string, converts to int or float, generates a json and sends to mqtt.

 ```